Mastering the Andes: The Engineering and Strategic Genius Behind Inca Fortresses and Watchtowers

 The Chasqui Relay System

 The Inca communication system relied on runners known as chasqui, who were trained from a young age to run long distances at high altitudes.
+These runners were selected for their endurance and speed, and they received specialized training in running techniques and route navigation.
 Watchtowers, or tambo, were placed along the road network at intervals of about one to two miles, each staffed by two to four runners.
 When a message arrived, one runner would begin running toward the next tower, while the other would rest and prepare to relay the message further.
-Because the towers were closely spaced, the runners never had to carry a message more than a few miles, allowing them to maintain top speed.
+Because the towers were closely spaced, the runners never had to carry a message more than a few miles, allowing them to maintain top speed over long distances.

-Messages could be transmitted verbally or using a quipu, a system of knotted cords that encoded numerical and narrative information.
-The chasqui also carried small packets or items to verify authenticity.
+Messages could be transmitted verbally or using a quipu, which encoded numerical and narrative information through knots of different sizes, colors, and positions.
+The chasqui also carried small packets or items to verify authenticity, such as a seal or a token from the sender.
 This system was not limited to military use; it was used to transport goods, news, and even fresh fish from the coast to the capital.
 The watchtowers served as rest stops, providing food, water, and shelter to the runners.

 Visual Signals: Smoke, Fire, and Mirrors